XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Related Works

 \section{Related Works}

-McDermott et al.~\cite{mcdermott2018botnet} used a deep learning approach to perform botnet detection on IoT networks.
-They used the BLSTM-RNN model to detect botnet activity within consumer IoT devices and networks.
-They first used word embedding to encode and convert packets into a tokenized integer format for feature extraction.
-Then, the word embedding vector was fed to the BLSTM-RNN model to detect the botnet activities.
-The authors applied four attack vectors used by Mirai botnet malware for performance evaluation.
-Shi et al.~\cite{shi2020deepbot} proposed a deep learning method to detect and classify botnet on the extracted features from the input network traffics by using LSTM and RNN.
-Ahmed et al.~\cite{ahmed2020deep} proposed deep learning ANN approach for botnet detection and compared the proposed method with SVM, NB, and backpropagation algorithms.
+McDermott et al.~\cite{mcdermott2018botnet} used a deep learning approach to perform botnet detection on IoT networks based on a bidirectional Long Short-Term Memory Recurrent Neural Network (BLSTM-RNN) model to detect botnet activity within consumer IoT devices and networks.
+They first used word embeddings to encode and convert packets into a tokenized integer format for feature extraction.
+Then, the word embedding vector was fed to the BLSTM-RNN model to detect botnet activity.
+The authors applied four attack vectors used by the Mirai botnet malware \cite{antonakakis2017understanding} for the performance evaluation.
+Shi et al.~\cite{shi2020deepbot} proposed a deep learning method to detect and classify botnets on the extracted features from the input network traffic by using LSTM and RNN models.
+Ahmed et al.~\cite{ahmed2020deep} proposed a deep feed-forward neural network model for botnet detection and compared the proposed method with the Support Vector Machine and Naive Bayes algorithms.
+Kozik et al. \cite{kozik2018scalable} developed an attack detection platform for IoT applications based on Extreme Learning Machines (ELM) and the Apache Spark framework.
+They first used the CTU-13 Netflow dataset collected from an IoT network and then applied the proposed platform for botnet detection.
+The results show that the approach achieves high accuracy values of 0.99, 0.76, and 0.95 for scanning, C2 and infected host scenarios, respectively.